rammeena/openstack_deployment_kolla_ansible/README.md

 - make sure installer host uses '/usr/libexec/platform-python' instead of /usr/bin/python. check with below commands:
-   - which python
-    # there shold be no python on CentOS8 systems
+   - which python  # it returns no python found. there should be no python on CentOS8 systems, it has its inbuilt python interpreter.

    - it could that default python is setup using alternatives command, remove it. alternatives --list